sentryco/Dice/readme.md

 ### Description
 Dice is a Swift library for generating cryptographically secure random passwords and symmetric keys.
 It utilizes a nonce-based approach, leveraging entropy derived from kinetic inputs and other sources to enhance security.
 The library provides tools for password generation, entropy testing, and supports word-based passphrases following the Diceware methodology.

+# Problem

+Modern applications require robust security measures to protect sensitive data and user information.
+There are three core challenges in this context:

+1. **Generating Cryptographically Secure Passwords**: Creating complex, unpredictable passwords that can withstand brute-force and dictionary attacks.

+2. **Producing Strong Symmetric Keys**: Generating truly random keys for encryption purposes to ensure data confidentiality.

+3. **Creating Memorable Yet Secure Passphrases**: Balancing security and usability by providing passphrases that are easy to remember but hard to crack.

+# Solution

+**Dice** addresses these challenges with the following solutions:

+1. **Secure Random Password Generation**: Utilizes a nonce-based approach combined with cryptographically secure random number generators to produce complex and unique passwords.

+2. **Symmetric Key Generation**: Provides functionality to create strong symmetric keys using `SecRandomCopyBytes`, ensuring keys are random and suitable for encryption tasks.

+3. **Word-Based Passphrase Generation**: Implements the Diceware methodology to generate passphrases from a seed word list, resulting in memorable yet secure passphrases for users.

 ### Features

 - 🎲 **Secure Random Password Generation**: Generates random passwords using a nonce-based approach for enhanced security.